He-Man: Development

 In 1976, Mattel's CEO Ray Wagner declined a deal to produce a toy line of action figures based on the characters from Star Wars, due to the $750,000 license ($4,008,703.87 in 2023 dollars) required up front.
 Following the commercial success of the original Star Wars trilogy and its related merchandise, Mattel launched "...failed line after failed line, none of which captured the public's imagination or made a significant dent in the toy market."

 In the race to design the next popular action figure, Roger Sweet—lead designer for Mattel's Preliminary Design Department—realized that simplicity was the key to success.
-According to his 2005 book Mastering the Universe: He-Man and the Rise and Fall of a Billion-Dollar Idea, Sweet knew that if he gave the marketing department something it could sell, he had won 90 percent of the battle.
-Sweet stated that "to sell this [to Wagner]", he glued a Big Jim figure—another Mattel toy line—into a battle action pose, added clay to its body, and had plaster casts made.
-One of these three prototypes would later go on to become He-Man.
-Furthermore, to sell this toy, Sweet stated that as a powerful figure, it could be applied to any context because the character had the generic name of He-Man.
+He also knew, as he said in his 2005 book Mastering the Universe: He-Man and the Rise and Fall of a Billion-Dollar Idea, that the marketing department primarily needed to be persuaded that the toy would sell.

+He argued that the generically named He-Man, a powerful figure, could apply to any context.
+In late 1980, he presented Wagner with three prototypes, which he created by gluing a Big Jim figure—another Mattel toy line—into a battle action pose, adding clay to its body, and having plaster casts made.
+One of these prototypes was the precursor to He-Man.

 Appearances

 Comics

 In the illustrated books released with the first series of toys, He-Man is a barbarian from an Eternian tribe.
-The planet's inhabitants were dealing with the aftermath of the Great Wars, which devastated the civilizations that once ruled supreme.
+The planet's inhabitants were dealing with the aftermath of the Great Wars, which devastated the civilizations that once ruled.
 The wars left behind advanced machinery and weaponry, known only to select people.
 The Sorceress of Castle Grayskull gave He-Man some of these weapons, and he set out to defend the secrets of Castle Grayskull from the evil Skeletor.
-He-Man possessed one-half of the Power Sword; Skeletor had the second half and used it as his main weapon.
+He-Man possessed one half of the Power Sword; Skeletor had the second half and used it as his main weapon.
 When joined, the two halves provide the key to Castle Grayskull.
 In one early illustrated story, He-Man and Skeletor united their two Power Sword halves to form the true Power Sword, defeating Trap Jaw.